 One of the major problems with hiring a park or playground inspector is that they only see your space for one moment in time.
 They may not be aware of your equipment’s history or previous repairs.
 This limits their ability to see the bigger picture and help you predict issues before they occur.

-Not only does Park Protector allow you to track progress on maintenance and repairs, but it also provides comprehensive reports to help you analyze the overall condition of your park over time.
+Park Protector allow you to track progress on maintenance and repairs.
+It also provides comprehensive reports to help you analyze the overall condition of your park over time.
 These reports can help you predict future issues and mitigate them with a simple preventative maintenance schedule to save you time and money down the road.

 4. Schedule Future Inspections & Maintenance